crawlerbot/crawler-worker/README.md

     ./mvnw clean test
 ### Other tests

-Performance tests are run by [Gatling][] and written in Scala.
-They're located in [src/test/gatling](src/test/gatling).

-To use those tests, you must install Gatling from [https://gatling.io/](https://gatling.io/).

-For more information, refer to the [Running tests page][].

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your Simlife development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

 For example, to start a mongodb database in a docker container, run: